< Back | Home |

 Not since the Septuagint, had a translation of the Bible been undertaken under royal sponsorship as a cooperative venture on so grandiose a scale.
 An elaborate set of rules was contrived to curb individual proclivities and to ensure its scholarly and nonpartisan character.
 In contrast to earlier practice, the new version was to preserve vulgarly used forms of proper names in keeping with its aim to make the Scriptures popular and familiar.

 The impact of Jewish sources upon the King James Version is one of its noteworthy features.
 The wealth of scholarly tools available to the translators made their final choice of rendering an exercise in originality and independent judgment.
 For this reason, the new version was more faithful to the original languages of the Bible and more scholarly than any of its predecessors.
-The impact of the Jewish upon the revisers was so pronounced that they seem to have made a conscious effort to imitate its rhythm and style in the Old Testament.
+The impact of the Jews upon the revisers was so pronounced that they seem to have made a conscious effort to imitate its rhythm and style in the Old Testament.
 The English of the New Testament actually turned out to be superior to its Greek original.

 Two editions were actually printed in 1611, later distinguished as the “He” and “She” Bibles because of the variant reading “he” and “she” in the final clause of chapter 3, verse 15 of Ruth: “and he went into the city.”
 Both printings contained errors.
 Some errors in subsequent editions have become famous: The so-called Wicked Bible (1631) derives from the omission of “not” in chapter 20 verse 14 of Exodus, “Thou shalt commit adultery,” for which the printers were fined £300; the “Vinegar Bible” (1717) stems from a misprinting of “vineyard” in the heading of Luke, chapter 20.